minhtuannguyen/mobads/README.md

 # mobads
 contains a minimal set of dns domains which should be blocked on mobile device.
-See dns.txt
+See [the dns.txt](dns.txt)

 # Sanitize
 This task going into the list and remove out-of-date entries by checking them with `nslookup`